EricaKilgore/post-install-config/README.md

 <p>
 </p>
 <p>
 Navigate to the Agents tab and select the "Departments" button.
-In this section, you can create new departments, with each agent being assigned to a specific department based on their role within the helpdesk.
-For this tutorial, we will create the "System Administrators" department, where the Supreme Admins will be designated.
-Additional settings such as SLAs, managers, and email configurations can also be customized within the Departments tab.
+In this section, you can create new departments, with each agent being assigned to a specific department based on their role within the helpdesk.  <br>

+For this tutorial, we will create the  three levels: <br>
+- Level 1 - support tier 1 (this will hangle SLA 3)
+- Level 2 - support tier 2 (this will handle SLA 2)
+- Level 3 - support tier 3 (this will handle SLA 1)
+-
+Additional settings, including SLAs, managers, and email configurations, can be customized within the Departments tab.
+System administrators can also monitor ticket activity and assume responsibility when a Level 3 team member is unresponsive or when there is a direct request from a VP for personal handling of a ticket.

 </p>
 <br />